kreys/shortcuter/README.md

 * Configure shortcuts for most common Unity objects (Scenes, Scripts, Prefabs and more).
 * Create shortcuts for custom objects.
 * Persistent shortcuts data.

+## <a id="new-features"></a>New Features
+These are some new extensions, increasing original Shortcuter functionality:

+* Support for scene GameObject references (drag'n'drop)
+* Possibility to move scene view into GameObject reference (instead of selecting it)
+* Support for creating custom asset lists, with assets of various types, added with drag'n'drop
+* Possibility to merge different columns of assets into just one displayed when you use the same column name (for example for many ScriptableObject managers with just one instance)

 ## <a id="quick-start"></a>Quick start